As a new Husky owner, getting their diet right can be tricky.

-- Look for specific proteins rather than generic – Higher quality foods will list exactly what is in them.
-Look for ingredients such as ‘deboned chicken’ and ‘chicken meal’ rather than ‘meat protein’.
+- Look for specific proteins rather than generic ones – Higher quality foods will list exactly what is in them.
+Look for ingredients such as ‘deboned chicken’ and ‘chicken meal’ rather than ‘meat protein.’

-- Avoid foods that have fillers in the first three ingredients – Filler ingredients, such as soy and corn, are safe for a Husky to consume but they have very little nutritional benefit.
-Higher quality foods will not have filler ingredients listed in the first three ingredients which make up the bulk of the food.
+- Avoid foods with fillers in the first three ingredients – Filler ingredients, such as soy and corn, are safe for a Husky to consume but have very little nutritional benefit.
+Higher quality foods will not have filler ingredients listed in the first three, which comprise the bulk of the food.

 - Look for foods that have added vitamins – Some food brands add extra vitamins to their foods to help specific groups of dogs.
 Huskies can benefit from foods that have vitamins added to support joint and gut health.

 Manufacturers of higher-quality dog foods will often also make grain-free alternatives that are ideal for Huskies with sensitive stomachs.

 Our personal favorite dog food brand for Huskies is Orijen.